 If you don’t brush your teeth for one day or night, whilst it’s not ideal, nothing much is likely to happen.
-If you regularly fail to brush your teeth, in the short term you will encounter problems such as plaque & tartar build up, and bad breath, and in the long term more serious problems such as tooth decay, tooth loss and gum disease.
+In the short term, if you continue to not brush your teeth, you will encounter problems such as plaque build up, tartar build up, and bad breath.
+Longer term more serious problems such as tooth decay, tooth loss and gum disease will occur if you do not regularly brush your teeth.

-We discuss these and other issues in more detail below.
+We discuss these problems and other issues in more detail below.

 Brushing your teeth should be an essential part of your daily routine, no matter your age or circumstances.